 MasTec was formed in March 1994 through the combination of Church & Tower Inc. and Church & Tower of Florida, Inc. (collectively, "Church & Tower") and Burnup & Sims Inc. ("Burnup & Sims"), two established names in the U.S. telecommunications construction services industry.
 In April 1996, the Company purchased Sintel, a company engaged in telecommunications infrastructure construction services in Spain, Argentina, Chile and Peru, from Telefonica.
 The Sintel acquisition gave the Company a significant international presence and more than doubled the size of the Company in terms of revenue and number of employees.
 In Argentina, Chile and Peru, the Company operates through unconsolidated joint ventures in which it holds a 50% interest.
+The Company generally holds its investments in these entities through incorporated entities, which under local law generally provide the same protections to shareholders against corporate liabilities as corporations in the United States.
+The Company has no obligation, by virtue of its ownership interest in the corporate entities, to make any further capital contributions or to fund any cash shortfalls.
 See Notes 2 and 9 of Notes to Consolidated Financial Statements for pro forma financial information and geographic information, respectively.